When the theme for this year, “limitlessness,” came to me, I was excited but unsure where to start.

 I think clarity, authenticity, and something else I don’t even remember.

-And I found the perfect trio that summarizes what this powerhouse is all about.
-Clarity, conviction, and connection.
 You can find out more about my core values on my About page.

 6. Back-end Setup

-Many times, when creatives rebrand their businesses, they focus solely on the front end of things, forgetting that the back end is just as important.
+Many times, when creatives rebrand their businesses, they focus solely on the front end of things—forgetting that the back end is just as important.

-7. Content assets
+7. Content Assets

-1. Blog posts: I want my blog content to look more inviting than profesh.
+Blog posts: I want my blog content to look more inviting than profesh.
 Of course, I’m a professional, but I’m running a personal brand—not a SaaS blog.
 And so, my content should be more personality-based.

-End note: Ready for a business or website rebrand, too?
+Ready for a business rebrand, too?

-I believe it’s time for us to stop creating websites because it’s the business-y thing to do and instead build lead-gen systems that actually keep us in business.
+If you’re ready to launch your business website, I’d love to help you bring your ideas to life.
+I believe it’s time for us to stop creating websites because it’s the business-y thing to do and instead build lead-generation systems that keep us in business.